cliffano/repomaestro/README.md

 Repo Maestro
 ------------

-Repo Maestro is a file generator using code repositories data rendered with a Jinja2 template.
+Repo Maestro is a code repositories configuration file manager.

+It fetches repositories data from GitHub, stored in a Repo Maestro configuration file, and then generates output files using Jinja2 templates rendered with the repositories data.

 Installation
 ------------